sora-xor/sora-docs/src/polkaswap-statistics.md

 ![](.gitbook/assets/polkaswap-statistics-fees-and-supply.png)

-The ["Statistics" page](https://polkaswap.io/#/stats) is a valuable tool for anyone looking to track the performance of Polkaswap.
+The ["Statistics" page](https://polkaswap.io/#/stats) is a valuable tool for anyone looking to track the performance of the tokens on Polkaswap.